samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

 > Another long, steady run, this time for 1 hour, 40 minutes at an Easy-
-> Moderate, RPE 6 pace in an effort to extend your longest run a bit further.
+> Moderate, RPE6 pace in an effort to extend your longest run a bit further.

 ## Week 4